 Flier – A ball hit from the rough or wet grass that often does not get enough spin and travels further than expected.
 This is known as a flier.

-Flight– The trajectory that a golf ball takes in the air after a golf shot.
+Flight– The golf ball’s trajectory in the air after a golf shot.

-Flush Shot – A type of golf shot that is perfectly hit on the sweet spot and goes the maximum distance.
+Flush Shot – A golf shot perfectly hits on the sweet spot and goes the maximum distance.

 Follow-through – This is just as important as the backswing and is that part of the swing that occurs after impact with the ball.

 Forged Irons – A certain type of iron that is the opposite of cast irons.
 They tend to have a much simpler head shape.

 Format of Play – The competition rules for the day’s play.

 Forward Press – A method of starting your backswing by pressing your hands forward.
 It can improve the smoothness of the takeaway.